 How to Set Up Automatic Updates to Check USCIS Case Status

-If you don’t already know, you can set up automatic updates for your case status, which takes away the need to check to stay updated.
+You can set up automatic updates for your case status, eliminating the need for manual checks and ensuring you stay informed effortlessly.
 This is a relatively new service that is very useful for many immigrants.

-There are numerous third-party websites that charge a fee to set up automatic updates.
-Make sure that you are not signing up for them because the USCIS does not charge you anything to check your case status.
+Tip: Numerous third-party websites charge a fee to set up automatic updates.
+Make sure that you are not signing up for these because the USCIS does not charge you anything to check your case status.

-Staying up-to-date with your application is crucial because if the USCIS requires any clarification or request for evidence, they will let you know.
-The sooner you can be aware of the changes to your status, the sooner you can take the next required step in your U.S. immigration process.
+Staying up-to-date with your application is crucial.
+If the USCIS requires any clarification or requests evidence, they will let you know.
+The sooner you are aware of the changes to your status, the sooner you can take the next required step in your U.S. immigration process.

 How to Check USCIS Processing Times